daniele-baieri/DRL-3D-Modeling/README.md

 ## Dependencies

-The training process requires the following modules:
+The following modules are required:

 * PyTorch